 What jobs can you do with an electrical engineering degree?

-Electrical engineering graduates can find jobs in most engineering industries.
-These include:
+Electrical engineering graduates can find jobs in most engineering sectors.
+These include the:

 - Aerospace industry